mbrochh/mbrochh-blog/content/djangocms3.md

 Slug: djangocms3-part1
 Category: Blog
 Tags: python, django, django-cms, howto
-status: draft

 You might have heard it: [django-cms 3](https://www.django-cms.org/en/) is in beta now, so a final release might be released soon.
-For a long time we had used [cmsplugin-blog](https://github.com/fivethreeo/cmsplugin-blog) with all our django-cms installations, but since it was lacking many features that we always needed, didn't have much code coverage and didn use class based views, we created [django-multilingual-news](https://github.com/bitmazk/django-multilingual-news).
+For a long time we had used [cmsplugin-blog](https://github.com/fivethreeo/cmsplugin-blog) with all our django-cms installations.
+Unfortunately it was lacking many features that we always needed, didn't have much code coverage and didn't use class based views, so we created [django-multilingual-news](https://github.com/bitmazk/django-multilingual-news).

-This weekend I tried to add multilingual-news to a new django-cms 3 project and of course everything failed miserably.
+The last few days I tried to add multilingual-news to a new django-cms 3 project and of course everything failed miserably.
 I have since spent many hours, trying to figure out how to migrate multilingual-news so that it will remain backwards compatible with django-cms>=2.3.
-I thought it might be a good idea to write this down because I have to repeat this process for a ton of apps, it might be helpful to others and a bit of peer review probably can't hurt - maybe I'm doing things overly complicated, after all.
+I thought it might be a good idea to write this down because I have to repeat this process for a ton of apps.
+It might be helpful to others and a bit of peer review probably can't hurt - maybe I'm doing things overly complicated, after all.

 ## The challenges